-The FDA granted orphan drug designation to tuspetinib for the treatment of patients with AML in October 2018.
+The U.S. Food and Drug Administration ("FDA") granted orphan drug designation to tuspetinib for the treatment of patients with AML in October 2018.
 Orphan drug designation is granted by the FDA to encourage companies to develop therapies for the treatment of diseases that affect fewer than 200,000 individuals in the United States.
 Orphan drug status provides research and development tax credits, an opportunity to obtain grant funding, exemption from FDA application fees and other benefits.
 The orphan drug designation also provides us with seven additional years of marketing exclusivity in this indication.
-On May 3, 2022, the FDA granted Fast Track designation to tuspetinib for the treatment of patients with relapsed or refractory (R/R) acute myeloid leukemia (AML) with FLT3 mutation.
+On May 3, 2022, the FDA granted Fast Track designation to tuspetinib for the treatment of patients with R/R AML with FLT3 mutation.
 Fast Track is a process designed to facilitate the development and expedite the review of drugs to treat serious conditions and fill an unmet medical need.